These instructions will help you configure Mozilla Thunderbird with your e-mail account provided through BsnTech Networks – a free e-mail program.

 Username is your full e-mail address.
 This is important, it must be your full e-mail address.

-#5 – Now, press the Advanced config button.
+#5 – If you Chose POP mode, press the Advanced config button.
 It is recommended that you UNCHECK the “Leave messages on server” setting below.
 Otherwise, your mail account may fill up quickly and prevent you from receiving new e-mails: